lightninglabs/pool/README.md

 If we instead wanted to _buy_ inbound bandwidth, we could submit a bid instead.
 A trader can have multiple unfilled bids and asks.
 Partial matching is possible as well, so someone could only purchase 10 of the 100 units we have for sale.
-Over time the orders will gain additional constraints such as kill-or-fill, or min partial match size.
+Over time the orders will gain additional constraints such as fill-or-kill, or min partial match size.

 ### Batched Uniform-Price Clearing